Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Addendum. Strongly Singular Potential in .

 \section{Addendum.
-Strongly Singular Potential $-\beta^{2}/|x|^{2}$ in $\RRn\setminus\{0\}, n\geq 5$.}
+Strongly Singular Potential \\ $-\beta^{2}/|x|^{2}$ in $\RRn\setminus\{0\}, n\geq 5$.}

-As we had noted at the end of the Example~\ref{ex:hydrogen}, the larger estimate for the parameter $\beta$ given in the example D.1 in~\cite{Braverman_2002} has to do with the fact that $M=\RRn\setminus\{0\}$ has the boundary at the origin, so even for the Laplacian to be essentially self-adjoint we must have $n \geq 4$.
-In this section, we wanted to show that the essential self-adjointness conditions are intimately related to the inner time metric~\eqref{eqn:metric}.
+As we noted at the end of Example~\ref{ex:hydrogen}, the larger estimate for the parameter $\beta$ given in Example D.1 in~\cite{Braverman_2002} has to do with the fact that $M=\RRn\setminus\{0\}$ has a boundary at the origin, it is not complete in either Euclidean or $\tau$ metrics, so even for the Laplacian to be essentially self-adjoint, we must have the condition $n \geq 4$.
+In this section we wanted to show that the essential self-adjointness conditions are intimately related to the inner time metric~\eqref{eqn:metric}.